Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 The Speech API is part of Cognitive Services.
 You can get free trial subscription keys from the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page.
 After you select the Speech API, select **Get API Key** to get the key.
 It returns a primary and secondary key.
 Both keys are tied to the same quota, so you can use either key.

-> [!IMPORTANT]
->* Get a subscription key.
-Before you can use Speech client libraries, you must have a [subscription key](https://azure.microsoft.com/try/cognitive-services/).
+**Note:** Before you can use Speech client libraries, you must have a [subscription key](https://azure.microsoft.com/try/cognitive-services/).

 ## Get started